wp-plugins/jquery-colorbox/readme.txt

   Would you like to help?
 Translating the plugin is easy if you understand English and are fluent in another language.

 * How do I translate jQuery Colorbox?
-  Take a look at the WordPress site and identify [your langyage code](http://codex.wordpress.org/WordPress_in_Your_Language):
+  Take a look at the WordPress site and identify [your language code](http://codex.wordpress.org/WordPress_in_Your_Language):
   e.g. the language code for German is `de_DE`.

   1. download [POEdit](http://www.poedit.net/)